Comparison

 When to choose Eugene

-• You write raw SQL migrations exclusively
+• You write raw SQL migrations only, no ORM in the pipeline

 When to choose pgfence

-• Your team uses TypeORM, Prisma, Knex, Sequelize, or Drizzle migrations
+• Your team uses TypeORM, Prisma, Knex, Sequelize, or Drizzle

 • You want trace mode that handles CONCURRENTLY statements

-• You want step-by-step safe rewrite guidance in the output for supported patterns
+• You want step-by-step safe rewrite guidance in the output

 • You need table-size-aware risk scoring